Themoderndeveloper/IMDB-API/README.md

 movie_data.py
 Line 10 - with open('C:\\data.json') as file

-There is a bug in the nested JSON Dictionary for multiple movie records.

 All API calls work from the Home Page Links when the API server is started by running: app.py